front-end-intermediate/DOM-Scripting/readme.md

 }
 ```

 Note: this would be considered a progressive enhancement as it does not work in all the browsers.
-Support migh be extended by following the instructions on [Can I Use](https://caniuse.com/#feat=css-sticky).
+Support might be extended by following the instructions on [Can I Use](https://caniuse.com/#feat=css-sticky).

 ## EXERCISE - Adding an SVG Image